AlgorithmicBotany/ViNE/README.md

 ## How to run

-Clone this repository or download a release version and extract the ZIP archive.
+Clone this repository and compile ViNE, or download a release version and extract the ZIP archive.

 Run a test with a simple unsegmented icosahedron mesh: `./ViNE.exe untrackedmodels/icosahedron.ply`